1967 Tipperary Senior Hurling Championship

-The 1967 Tipperary Senior Hurling Championship was the 77th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1967 Tipperary Senior Hurling Championship was the 76th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 17 September to 29 October 1967.

 Carrick Davins were the defending champions.

-On 29 October 1967, Carrick Davins won the championship after a 2–10 to 2–07 defeat of Roscrea in the final at Thurles Sportsfield.
-It was their second championship title overall and their second title in succession.
+The final was played on 29 October 1967 at Thurles Sportsfield, between Carrick Davins and Roscrea, in what was their first ever meeting in the final.
+Carrick Davins won the match by 2–10 to 2–07 to claim their second consecutive championship title.